 myRng.Select

-Using Both of the Arguments
+Using Both the Arguments

-As I said earlier that you have two arguments in the SpecialCells method.
+As I said earlier that you have two arguments for the SpecialCells method.
 Now, let’s see how you can use both arguments to select cells that have a formula, and that value that formula returns are a logical value.

 Dim myRng As Range